 The increased desire to reduce medication to treat ailments has caused may people suffering from vertigo to look into chiropractic care.
 One study showed that conservative nonpharmacological interventions for older people can help with dizziness, even aside from vertigo.
 The studies included some exercise and chiropractic care to assist older adults who had self-reported improvements in their dizziness.

 The studies have proven that chiropractic care can effectively help with the symptoms of vertigo.
 After regular treatments, individuals are reporting improvements and are able to eliminate or limit the amounts of medication they need to take to help with their condition.
-It is worth a look at chiropractic care if you are suffering from the effects of vertigo.
+It is worth a look at Greater Life Chiropractic care if you are suffering from the effects of vertigo.